HaroonYamin/zbcouture/README.md

 ---

-# © 2024 Haroon Yamin.
+# © 2024 Asjad.
 All rights reserved.

-# zbcouture
+# aminomarketing

-This is the E-Commerce site for ZB Couture.
+This is the Marketing site for Amino Marketing.
 This project is associated with Diginest.
-The client name is Zara Batool.
+The client name is Danish Aslam.